-Builtin Subagents¶
+Builtin Subagent¶

 Overview¶

-The Builtin Subagents are specialized AI assistants integrated within the Datus Agent system.
+The Builtin Subagent are specialized AI assistants integrated within the Datus Agent system.
 Each subagent focuses on a specific aspect of data engineering automation — analyzing SQL, generating semantic models, and converting queries into reusable metrics — together forming a closed-loop workflow from raw SQL to knowledge-aware data products.

 This document covers three core subagents: